christophziegler/PubGraph/README.md

 Check out the [PubVis 1.0 live-demo](http://botterblaumenstengel.de/pubvis/).

 Below you get further information on the project.
-Here is overview on what you will find:
+Here is an overview on what you will find:

 **[Visualisations](#visualisations)**
 * [Graph](#graph)